louiskwt/teach-myself-cs/README.md

 See, no matter how weird, silly, "wrong", or "impractical" about what I have mentioned will turn out to be in the future, at least I now have some clear and specific goals that I can use to guide me through my learning.

-That being said, the motivation of this repo is to document the learning path that I craft for myself to learn the fundamentals of CS based on the goals I have; and hopefully this will inspire people who want to learn something by themselves to also do the same.
+That being said, the motivation of this repo is to document the learning path that I craft for myself to learn the fundamentals of CS based on the goals I have; hopefully this will inspire people who want to learn something by themselves to also do the same.

 ## Curriculum